What is a quality Health and Physical Education program in your context?

 - What is our vision for student engagement in movement culture outside the school gate now, and in their future?

-- How are we ensuring that our HPE programs are 'setting students' up to achieve this vision?
+- How are we ensuring that our HPE programs are 'setting students' up to achieve this vision for active and healthy living beyond the school gate now and into their possible future?

-- How are we ensuring that are programs are subject to continuous improvement, including how we take account of the latest research?
+- How are we ensuring that are year level programs are subject to continuous improvement, including how we take account of the latest research to inform our best practice?

 - How do we gain feedback on the effectiveness of our teaching and where our own learning about our work needs to be focused?

-- What are we commenting on to parents - is it focused on the things we have said matter to encouraging students engagement in movement culture now and in their future?
+- What are we commenting on to parents?
+Is it focused on the things we have said matter to encouraging students engagement in their health and physical activity now and in their future?

-- What is our group and individual professional learning plans?
+- What is our group and individual professional learning plans so that we can continue to get better at helping the students get better?

 - Do all HPE areas (Health, Physical Education, Dance, Outdoor Education) link together and support each other?

-- What are we doing to influence school leadership decision making about the facilities, resources and time allocation for HPE?
+- What are we doing to influence school leadership decision making about the facilities, resources and time allocation for HPE.
+In other words, how are we 'managing up'?

-- How do we ensure that the department is represented on school development and planning committees?
+- How do we ensure that the department is represented on school development and planning committees so we are proactive in 'having a voice'?

 - Does the school have policies that support the work we are doing (such as a healthy canteen policy, drug policy, bullying policy, 'fair play' policy)?
 If not, how can we get these policies developed?

-By 2006, I had added an additional set of questions, which I share below and included in the paper Promoting Activity and Health in Schools: A 5 Point Plan
+After working with a few schools on curriculum review or strategic planning, I had added an additional set of questions, which I share below and come from ideas in the paper Promoting physical activity and health in schools (available from my Research Gate site here)

 - What opportunities for physical activity accumulation currently exist in our school day, and what additional opportunities can we identify?

-- Do we account for different learning needs and appropriately apply differentiation strategies in our curriculum planning?
+- Do we account for different learning needs and readiness to learn appropriately by applying differentiation strategies in our curriculum planning?

-- What school-community links are available?
-How are we/can we leverage them?
+- What school-community links are available for health education and physical education?
+How can we leverage them?

 - What opportunities exist for the sharing of ideas within our school, and beyond it?